 Designing your brand

-The design aspects concern the ways in which the brand will visually communicate with its audience.
-Whatever you do, when working with visuals, always make sure you target your audience in each and every aspect of the design process: from colors to fonts to images that they’ll find appealing.
+The design aspects concern how the brand will visually communicate with its audience.
+Whatever you do, when working with visuals, always make sure you target your audience in each and every aspect of the design process, from colors to fonts to images that they’ll find appealing.

 - Monochromatic shades: One color and some other slight variations in the shade of this same color.